 - Any other type of personal injuries suffered due to work

 These injuries, death and disablements should have occurred due to an external, violent and unforeseen accident.
-Only if the employee faces any physical injury due to accidental causes does the claim under a workmen’s compensation policy arise.
-There are two types of accident which might occur – fatal and non-fatal.
+Only if any worker faces any physical injury due to accidents at the workplace, does the claim arise under a workmen compensation policy.
+There are two types of accidents which can happen – fatal and non-fatal.